Integral Molten Salt Reactor: Containment

-adequately accounted for.".
+adequately accounted for."
 There is some uncertainty as to whether this is a measurement error, as the concentrations are small and other fission products also had similar accounting problems.
 See liquid fluoride thorium reactor and molten salt reactor for more information.

 The IMSR also has multiple physical containment barriers.
 It uses a sealed, integral reactor unit, the Core-unit.
 The Core-unit is surrounded by the guard vessel on its side and bottom, itself surrounded by a gas-tight structural steel and concrete silo.
 The Core-unit is covered up from the top by a steel containment head which is itself covered by thick round steel and concrete plates.
 The plates serve as radiation shield and provide protection against external hazards such as explosions or aircraft crash penetration.
 The reactor building provides an additional layer of protection against such external hazards, as well as a controlled, filtered-air confinement area.

 Most molten salt reactors use a gravity drain tank as an emergency storage reservoir for the molten fuel salt.
 The IMSR deliberately avoids this drain tank.
 The IMSR design is simpler and eliminates the bottom drain line and accompanying risks from low level vessel penetrations.
 The result is a more compact, robust design with fewer parts and few failure scenarios.
 The salt can however be drained from the reactor by pumping it out the top.

-Relative to light water reactors the scale and capital cost of the containment building is significantly reduced as there is no need to deal with the phase change risk associated with a water based coolant.
+Relative to light water reactors the scale and capital cost of the containment building is significantly reduced as there is no need to deal with the phase change risk associated with a water-based coolant.

 Economics

-The economics of conventional nuclear reactors are dominated by the capital cost—the cost to build and finance the construction of the facility.
-Uranium costs are relatively low however conventional fuel fabrication is a significant cost of operation.
+The economics of conventional nuclear reactors are dominated by the capital cost, primarily the cost to build and finance the construction of the facility.
+Uranium costs are relatively low, however, conventional fuel fabrication is a significant cost of operation.

 Due to the dominance of capital cost, most nuclear power reactors have sought to reduce cost per Watt by increasing the total power output of the reactor system.
 However, this often leads to very large projects that are difficult to finance, manage and to standardize.

-Terrestrial Energy is arguing for a different approach: to produce a more compact, more efficient reactor system, with a safety case that relies more on physics than engineered systems.
-And a fuel system that avoids complex fabrication processes.
+Terrestrial Energy states that they have made progress on this by producing a more compact, efficient reactor system, with a greater safety allowance compared to traditional systems, as well as avoiding complex fuel fabrication processes.

 As molten salts have a low vapor pressure and high heat volumetric heat capacity the reactor and containment can be compact and low pressure.
 This allows for more modularity in construction.

 The higher operating temperature with molten salts improves thermodynamic efficiency.
-The IMSR produces around 40% more electricity than a comparably sized water-cooled SMR.
-The result is around 40% more revenue from the same reactor size.
-This has a large impact on economics.
-The design also extracts more energy from the same quantity of fuel before it is considered “spent”.
+The IMSR produces around 50% more electricity than a comparably sized water-cooled SMR.
+The result is around 50% more revenue from the same reactor size, leaving a large impact on the economics of the reactor.
+The design is also able to extract more energy from the same quantity of fuel before it is considered "spent."